 A sleeve tattoo is a very large tattoo, or a collection of smaller tattoos, that covers or almost covers a person's entire arm or leg.
 These are prohibited in the Marine Corps.

 Half-sleeve or quarter-sleeve tattoos—that covers, or almost covers the entire portion of an arm or leg above or below the elbow or knee—that are visible to the eye when wearing standard physical training gear are also prohibited.

 Also, Marines may not have tattoos or brands (any marking that can't be easily removed) on the head or neck, inside the mouth, or on the hands, fingers, or wrists.
 One exception that is allowed is a single band tattoo of no more than three-eighths of an inch in width on one finger.
 Many Marines will do this tattoo in lue of wearing a wedding band.

 Other Types of Tattoos Prohibited by the Marines

 Tattoos or brands that may be considered prejudicial to good order, discipline and morale, or are of a nature to bring discredit upon the Marine Corps are not allowed.
-These may include but are not limited to, any tattoo that is sexist, racist, vulgar, anti-American, anti-social, gang related, or related to an extremist group.
+These may include but are not limited to, any tattoo that is sexist, racist, vulgar, anti-American, anti-social, gang-related, or related to an extremist group.

 Cosmetic Tattoos in the Marine Corps

 The Marine Corps allows cosmetic tattooing in certain circumstances.
 Cosmetic tattooing refers to medical or surgical procedures conducted by licensed medical personnel.
-For example, an individual may be medically authorized to get a tattoo on scar tissue in order to disguise it or make it less noticeable.
+For example, an individual may be medically authorized to get a tattoo on scar tissue to disguise it or make it less noticeable.

 Tattoos in Other Branches of the U.S. Military